JH-Won/bot/README.md

 # bot
-This is a python-api trade bot
+This is personal python-api trade bot